plan-your-recovery/plan-your-recovery.github.io/about.md

 The Vision of _Plan Your Recovery_ is a society in which persons with addiction receive nonjudgmental, supportive, ongoing and effective treatment grounded in science and compassion.

 **Ned Presnall, LCSW**  is the executive director of Clayton Behavioral's programs, an adjunct professor and senior data analyst at Washington University in St. Louis, and a consultant for Missouri's State Opioid Response.
 He divides his time between clinical work, education, and research.
-If you would like information about _Plan Your Recovery_'s consuting, training, or treatment programs, please contact him at [npresnall@planyourrecovery.com](mailto:npresnall@planyourrecovery.com "Email Ned").
+If you would like information about _Plan Your Recovery_'s consuting training, or treatment programs, please contact him at [npresnall@planyourrecovery.com](mailto:npresnall@planyourrecovery.com "Email Ned").

 <img src="Ned Presnall.jpg" alt="Girl in a jacket">